TinajaLabs/lifx-alert/README.md

 # lifx-alert

-lifx node-red module to show system status using the lifx led light bulb
+lifx node-red module to show system status using the wifi based lifx led light bulb - http://lifx.co/

+Read about node-red here: https://github.com/node-red

 My first attempt at writing a node-red node.
 This one is meant to talk to the wifi based Lifx LED light bulb and turn it green, yellow, or red based on an alert condition.
 I plan to use it for my home automation system as an indicator of overall system status.
 The code was derived originally from the sample demo template node.